 Other types of refrigerators

 Just like anything in life, when it comes to refrigerators, you have a lot of choice.
-When you’ve picked from side-by-side, French door, or top and bottom freezer refrigerators, there’s also different choices from within models.
+When you’ve picked from side-by-side, French door, or top and bottom-freezer refrigerators, there are also different choices within models.

 A counter depth refrigerator will not stand out from your cabinets.
 It sits flush and the sides are covered.
 You can find counter depth refrigerators in all types of styles including French door and side-by-side.

-New to the refrigerator market, door-in-door refrigerators and glass door refrigerators have an extra door in the fridge compartment.
+One of the newest innovations in refrigerator design, and one of the most popular nowadays, particularly with bigger families, are door-in-door refrigerators and glass door refrigerators have an extra door in the fridge compartment.
 That extra door gives you easy access to drinks, snacks, and more, and also frees up extra space when organizing your fridge.

-A mini-refrigerator is generally used for a bar, dorm room, or somewhere small you’d like to have cool storage.
+A mini-refrigerator or bar fridge is generally used for a bar, dorm room, or somewhere small you’d like to have cool storage.
 With an average size of 3 cu. ft., these fridges come in models with or without a freezer and hold everything from cold beverages to some larger items.